Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

 * Can add result sorting by citation count, published date
 * Can add more search filters for Source, publication etc.
 * Can improve frontend to look more visually appealing.
 Currently its a very simplistic design.
+* Matches that return other authors' institution results can be fixed, so that only works of the author associated with correct institution are returned.

 ## Change log